List of cities with historical German exonyms

 The following is a list of cities and towns that have historically had official or local names in the German language.
 Commonly, these cities have at times been under the control of the Austro-Hungarian Empire or Germany or German nation-states.
 This is the main reason for German city exonyms.
-Also, many of these are obsolete, archaic or very rare in modern usage, mainly due to their association with the policies of the German Empire and the Nazis.
+Some of these names remain in use today, particularly in regions where German is still spoken alongside other languages, or in border areas where the German names have retained relevance due to centuries of cross-border interaction and continued local usage.
+Other names are primarily historical, archaic, or rarely used in modern contexts, largely as a result of political changes following the end of German administration in these cities.